File Formats

 Measurement Files

-Measurement conversion rewrites Helix routing so the processor can be measured over USB:
+Measurement conversion rewrites processor routing so the device can be measured over USB.
+For Helix:

 • Inputs that use Multi are changed to USB 3/4.